UpCloudLtd/terraform-provider-upcloud/DEVELOPING.md

 ## Generating documentation

 The documentation in [docs](./docs/) directory is generated with [tfplugindocs](https://github.com/hashicorp/terraform-plugin-docs).
+This is done automatically when changes are merged to the `main` branch.
+If there are documentation changes, actions will create a new pull request for documentation changes.
+Review and merge this pull-request.

-To install the tool and build the docs, run `make docs`.
+To generate the docs locally, run `make docs`.
+This installs the tool and builds the docs.

 ```sh
 make docs